Cosys-Lab/Cosys-AirSim/docs/gpulidar.md

 The enablement of a GPU lidar and the other lidar settings can be configured via AirSimSettings json.
 Please see [general sensors](sensors.md) for information on configuration of general/shared sensor settings.

-Note that this sensor type is currently not supported for Multirotor mode.
-It only works for Car and Computervision.
+Note that on Multirotor simmode, the sensor capture is dispatched asynchronously to the Unreal game thread , so its measurements lag by roughly one game frame compared to other simmodes.
+Real-time debug point drawing (`DrawDebugPoints`) is not supported on Multirotor for this reason.

 ## Enabling GPU lidar on a vehicle
 * By default, GPU lidars are not enabled.
 To enable the sensor, set the SensorType and Enabled attributes in settings json.
 ```